PRECISE/SMEDL/tests/README-tests.md

 - `simple`: A simple monitor with one imported event and one exported event.
 It raises the exported event every time it receives the imported event.
 A "hello world" monitor of sorts.
+- `adder`: A monitor that keeps a running total of the measurements it receives.
-- `multi_moving_ave`: An example monitor that computes moving averages for multiple objects (using dynamic instantiation) and raises an alarm if the sum of the all the averages rises above a threshold.
+- `multi_moving_ave`: An example monitor that computes moving averages for multiple objects (using dynamic instantiation) and raises an alarm if the at least half of the averages rise above a threshold.

 [pytest-docs]: https://docs.pytest.org/en/stable/